ftm1337/docs/docs/elRETRO/Benefits/veRETRO.md

 The stronger and bigger we grow, the more we Bribe!

-And the more we bribe, the stronger Thena becomes!
+And the more we bribe, the stronger Retro becomes!